 With only a few steps, you'll have this soup on the table in no time!
-You really only have to prep your ingredients, saute the onions, and all the rest goes in the pot to simmer.
+You only have to prep your ingredients, saute the onions, and all the rest goes in the pot to simmer.

 Perfect Starter For Your Holiday Dinner or Fall Gathering

-I am planning an evening outdoor fall gathering, and thought that serving this soup alongside a grilled chicken and a make-ahead layered salad, would make an amazing meal!
-Here is an easy grilled chicken recipe you will love: Best Grilled Chicken Recipe (Dry Rub Grilled Chicken With White Barbecue Sauce)
+I am planning an evening outdoor fall gathering and thought that serving this soup alongside a grilled chicken and a make-ahead layered salad would make a fantastic meal!
+Here is an easy grilled chicken recipe you will love: Dry Rub Grilled Chicken With White Barbecue Sauce

 Make Ahead, Better The Next Day

 A Keto and Low Carb Pumpkin Soup

 fat 12.7 g | net carbs 6.3 g | protein 3.7 g